Introduction — The Bench in Istanbul

 Julián Álvarez was born on January 31, 2000, in Calchín, a town of roughly 3,000 people in the province of Córdoba, Argentina.
 Calchín lies about 100 kilometres east of Córdoba city, deep in the Pampas — a landscape of soybean fields and open sky where football is not a career path so much as what you do in the street after school.

 He started kicking a ball at a local club called Atlético Calchín.
-His brothers nicknamed him "La Araña" — The Spider.
-His footwork was so rapid that it looked as if he had more than two legs.
+His older brother Rafael nicknamed him "La Araña" — The Spider.
+The most widely accepted explanation is that the nickname came from the way his little brother seemed to chase down and catch every ball.
 Years later, when he scores, Álvarez mimes shooting Spider-Man's web from his wrist.
 The celebration's roots lie in a backyard in Calchín.

 At eleven, he trialled at both Boca Juniors and River Plate.
 He also took part in a Real Madrid youth tournament, scoring twice in five matches, but age restrictions prevented a move to Spain.
 In 2016, aged sixteen, he joined the River Plate academy.
 The spider's web began to stretch in earnest.